 Computational Chemistry

 End-to-End Transformer for Molecular Image Captioning

 This paper introduces a convolution-free, end-to-end transformer model for molecular image translation.
-By replacing CNN encoders with Vision Transformers, it achieves superior performance on noisy datasets compared to ResNet-LSTM baselines.
+By replacing CNN encoders with Vision Transformers, it achieves a Levenshtein distance of 6.95 on noisy datasets, compared to 7.49 for ResNet50-LSTM baselines.

+Computational Chemistry